Machi Koro: Expansions

 Two expansions have been released for Machi Koro.
 The Harbor Expansion (街コロプラス), released in 2012, expanded the base number of landmarks from four to six and added the necessary cards and equipment for a fifth player.
 Additional industries and establishments related primarily to fishing and shipping were also added.
 New rules were included to improve gameplay by changing how establishments and industries are made available for use/development.
 Millionaire's Row (街コロシャープ), was released in English in 2015, added additional luxury-oriented establishments and high-tech industries, as well as a 'renovation' mechanic, used to temporarily close establishments.
 In 2015, a Deluxe Edition was released in the U.S. combining the base game and both expansions.

 In 2016, the standalone Machi Koro Bright Lights, Big City was released, featuring a combination of cards from the base game and both expansions.
-In 2019, Pandasaurus Games released a legacy variant, Machi Koro Legacy, which changes the game rules and future gameplay each time it is played.
-In 2020, the successor Machi Koro 2 was released to the Japanese Market, and features the same game play, with some new mechanics and cards.
+In 2019, Pandasaurus Games released a legacy variant, Machi Koro Legacy, which changes the game rules and future gameplay with each game completed.
+In 2020, the successor Machi Koro 2 was released to the Japanese market, and features the same game play, with some new mechanics and cards.